 Establish story’s point of view in opening lines

 Every story has an angle or perspective from which it is told.
-You establish this perspective, called point of view, in a story’s opening lines.
-Which point of view you select deeply affects the way the story can be told.
+This perspective is called point of view.

-Consider the following scene, told from an outsider's perspective, as if the narrator were looking down upon the action so that he is able to see all:
+Notice how the following passage is from an outsider’s perspective, as if the narrator were looking down upon the action from a viewpoint that is able to see all:

-If the story instead were told from Nevar's perspective – so that we "hear" what he is thinking and only through his eyes know what Evod is doing – the above scene would have to be written in an entirely different way:
+Here's the same passage, this time told from Nevar's perspective.
+We “hear” what he is thinking and only through his eyes know what Evod is doing:

 Nevar turned over the food pack in his hands in the pre-dawn light.
 Silently he examined the craft’s hull and then unpacked his ceremonial suit.
 Out of the corner of his eye, he caught Evod staring at the control panel, fretting again about a problem that really wasn’t.

-Editors often advise selecting the viewpoint of the character who has the most at stake, and as a general rule, it is a good guideline to follow.
-But point of view selection is a more sophisticated process than simply writing the story's perspective from that of the antagonist or main character.
-Sometimes the main character’s viewpoint is unsuitable for revealing the story’s theme.
-A goof example is F. Scott Fitzgerald’s “The Great Gatsby,” which is told by a friend of the main character, Jay Gatsby, a tragic man who can’t see that his hedonism and inability to move on from a past love is his fall.
+Writing advice books typically recommend that you tell your story from the viewpoint of the character who has the most at stake, and as a general rule, it is a good guideline to follow.
+But point of view selection is a more sophisticated process than simply writing the story's perspective from that of the protagonist.
+Sometimes the main character’s viewpoint is not suitable for revealing the story’s theme.

 Professional Book Editor: Having your novel, short story or nonfiction manuscript proofread or edited before submitting it can prove invaluable.
 In an economic climate where you face heavy competition, your writing needs a second eye to give you the edge.
 I can provide that second eye.